inseer-inc/mean-stack-template/README.md

-# MEAN Stack based SPA for Personal website.
+# MEAN Stack based SPA for Inseer Hiring Challenges.

 This repo is a Single Page application based on MEAN stack.
 It's bundled to get started for a personal website.
 ## Installation